OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Rethink the Future.md

 We are at a very strange and dangerous moment in history.
 It is also a very plastic moment.
 Big things are melting and changing.

 It appears that governments around the world, including the USA, are sliding toward autocracy and other things that shouldn't appeal to the general public, but in fact, do.
 I think the reason they do is that they believe that the current systems are borked and nobody has proposed better solutions.

+It's not that nobody has proposed solutions: there are plenty to discover.
+It's just that none of them have crystallized into a usable platform or movement.
+This is a time for new forms of leadership and innovation.
 ### Scope
 I have lots to say about how we got here, but I'll try to avoid those issues in this podcast.
 Some will filter in because it's often hard to look forward without looking backward.

 I want to look forward, focusing on ways to build a better world together.
 We’re missing shared plans that everyone can appropriate and customize, so let's create them.

-Topics will include:
+Episode topics will include:

 - Promising Solutions to World Crises and Thorny Social Problems
 - What Does It Mean to Be a Good Cyborg?